emailjs/emailjs-imap-client/README.md

 And use host "localhost" and port "1143" to connect to GMail IMAP.

+If you want to connect to another host, for example to *imap-mail.outlook.com*, run

+    SMTP_HOST="imap-mail.outlook.com" node example/proxy.js

+SSL support for the IMAP client is coming soon but the proxy might be interesting to use in terms of debugging data flow between the client and the server as all communication is logged to console.

 ## API

 Require [browserbox.js](browserbox.js) as an AMD module to use it.
 This exposes `browserbox` function.